ledm/bgc-val-public/README.md

 The toolkit is python 2.7 based, and is freely available, and distributed with the BSD 3 clause license.

-An up to date version of BGC-val is availalble in PML's in-house gitlab server.
+An up to date version of BGC-val is available in PML's in-house gitlab server.

 Registration is required, via this link: http://www.pml.ac.uk/Modelling_at_PML/Access_Code

-Once registered, the repositoy is available here: https://gitlab.ecosystem-modelling.pml.ac.uk/ledm/bgc-val-public
+Once registered, the repository is available here: https://gitlab.ecosystem-modelling.pml.ac.uk/ledm/bgc-val-public

 Please cite this package as:
  ```